uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

 ---
-tags: ['11ty', 'cspell', 'markdown', 'blog']
+tags: ['11ty', 'markdown', 'blog']
 title: Spell-checking Markdown with cSpell
 description: A little magic to help catch typos in your blog posts.
 date: 2023-03-23
 edited: 2023-05-21
 ---

-Though I haven't written much on this blog, the quality of my writing is important to me.
-I love reading other people's blogs but I can't stand it when there are typos or grammatical errors.
-I'm not perfect and I'm sure I'll still have a few typos here and there, but I want to do my best to make sure my posts are as readable as possible.
-With that in mind, I wanted to add a few things to my website to make spell-checking easier.
+Though I haven't written much on this blog, I wanted to add some basic spell-checking to my posts.
 I looked up "spell-checking markdown" and found [an article by TJ Addison](https://tjaddison.com/blog/2021/02/spell-checking-your-markdown-blog-posts-with-cspell/) that explained how to do this with a tool called `cSpell` (the backbone of the somewhat popular [Code Spell Checker VSCode extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)).
-That article was super helpful and works perfectly, but I wanted to add a few things to it to make it even better.
+Definitely check out TJ's article for a more in-depth explanation of `cSpell` and how to use it, but here I'll explain how I set it up for my Eleventy blog.

 ## Using cSpell